haydenth/clamda/README.md

 To install the package, just

 ```
-pip install bada
+pip install clamda
 ```

-.bada files
+.clamda files
 ==================
-When you run the tool, it will create a .bada file in the directory that holds the json configuration for the job.
+When you run the tool, it will create a .clamda file in the directory that holds the json configuration for the job.

 Running
 ===============
 To run the tool, just go on the command line in a new directory and type:

 ```
-bada init
+clamda init
 ```

 The tool will immediately ask you some questions to populate an AWS Lambda job such as the name of the job, the permissions role, and a the timeout for the job.
 It will create a stub job and upload it to your AWS lambda account (you can verify by logging into the UI)